enkidevs/curriculum/web/html/formatting-elements/intro-hr.md

 ## Content

-The HTML `<hr>`, or the **Thematic Break** element, is used to create a thematic break between a paragraph of elements.
-This break is usually represented as a horizontal line and the element itself is a self-closing element, meaning it has no ending tag.
+The `<hr>`, or the **Thematic Break** element, is used to create a thematic break between a paragraph of elements.
+This break is represented as a horizontal line, and the element itself is self-closing; it has no ending tag.

 > 💡 In HTML4.01 the `<hr>` element used to represent a horizontal rule, hence the name `hr`, nevertheless that was changed in HTML5 and now it represents a thematic break.